-Several time-domain simulations have been performed to analyze the dynamic behavior of the non-synchronous microgrid when installed in a secondary distribution network.
-These simulations consider three cases: (1) a three phase short circuit at a utility MV feeder, (2) a three phase short circuit at the terminals of a microgrid onsite generator, and (3) a short circuit at the microgrid dc bus.
+Several time-domain simulations have been performed to analyze the dynamic behavior of the nonsynchronous microgrid when installed in a secondary distribution network.
+These simulations consider three cases:

+- Case 1) three-phase short circuit at a utility MV feeder; - Case 2) three-phase short circuit at the terminals of a microgrid onsite generator; - Case 3) short circuit at the microgrid dc bus.

-Each case intends to address utility safety and operational concerns regarding the integration of a non-synchronous microgrid into the network.
-Some of these concerns include: potential short circuit contribution from the microgrid into the upstream network, the effect of fluctuations on the generators, possible voltage instability at the utility and the customer connection points, power quality issues at customer terminals in case of contingencies, compliance with the interconnection conditions of IEEE Std.
-519.
+Each case intends to address utility safety and operational concerns regarding the integration of a nonsynchronous microgrid into the network.
+Some of these concerns include: potential short-circuit contribution from the microgrid into the upstream network, the effect of fluctuations on the generators, possible voltage instability at the utility and the customer connection points, power-quality issues at customer terminals in case of contingencies, and compliance with the interconnection conditions of IEEE Standard 519.

 These transient studies show the benefits of installing nonsynchronous microgrids in meshed distribution networks during faults.
 For example, the case of a short circuit at the MV feeder demonstrates the microgrid capability to rapidly isolate faults, preventing significant current backfeed into the primary system which is highly beneficial to utilities.
-Additionally, the proposed configuration permits the allocation of substantial DG, reduces load interruptions during faults, and provides improvements of voltage quality.
+In addition, the proposed configuration permits the allocation of substantial DG, reduces load interruptions during faults, and provides improvements of voltage quality.
 Conversely, traditional network topology allows for current reversal lasting approximately 6 cycles until the network protectors disconnect.
-Furthermore, the traditional configuration places restrictions to the amount of DG penetration in the system due to fault contributions that may exceed the short-circuit rating of substation circuit breakers.
+Furthermore, the traditional configuration places restrictions on the amount of DG penetration in the system due to fault contributions that may exceed the short-circuit rating of substation CBs.